dhawaldarji7/TrueID/README.md

 # YouID
 A NFC based unique identification and data management system

-This project was developed as the Final Project for my undergraduation at the University of Pune, India during 2017-2018.
+This project was developed as the Final Project for my undergraduation at the University of Pune, India.

 NOTE: The project is no longer maintained.
 The project was built on Andorid Studio and this repository only contains the source files and resources used.

-### This was a very ambitious project and I plan to bring it to life in the near future.
-If you find it to be interesting and want to get along in the journey, please reach out to me at dhawal.d7@gmail.com.

 # What is YouID about?